 Why it’s a challenge to identify and restore underpaid ESRD premiums

-In her recent blog, Why Medicare Advantage plans may be losing money on members with ESRD, my colleague Lyndsay Deckert addressed the challenges MA plans face with receiving accurate premiums from CMS for members with end-stage renal disease (ESRD).
-I’ll pick up from Lyndsay’s information and delve more deeply into how Medicare Advantage plans can restore underpaid ESRD premiums.
+In our recent blog post, Why Medicare Advantage plans may be losing money on members with ESRD, we addressed the challenges Medicare Advantage (MA) plans face with receiving accurate premiums from CMS for members with end-stage renal disease (ESRD).
+Let’s pick it up from there and delve more deeply into how Medicare Advantage plans can restore underpaid ESRD premiums.

 Health plans miss out on millions in premium revenue that can be traced back to missing or inaccurate CMS data about ESRD statuses for MA members.
 To address this, many plans have developed processes for identifying and correcting inaccurate data, restoring underpaid premiums, and ensuring they collect the correct premiums going forward for their members with ESRD.
 However, ESRD premium restoration is a complex process that requires combing through multiple data sources to identify potential premium gaps and working through providers to correct ESRD-related patient information.
 This process is painstaking and requires tenacity.